-Purpose: To provide Guidance to State Officers for travel to various events and to bring expenses under control.
+Purpose: To provide Guidance to State Officers for travel to various events and to ensure adherence to budgeted expenses.

-- 1. All state officers shall attend and have expenses reimbursed for travel, meals and lodging to the State Organizational Meeting, Mid-Year Meeting and State Convention.
-Mileage, meals and one nights lodging will be reimbursed for the State Golf Tournament if a State officer meeting is announced by the State Deputy. - 2.
-Reimbursement will require receipts for the State Council records. - 3.
-For Regional meetings and all degree exemplifications the State Deputy will notify the State Officers which of them will be asked to attend the meeting or exemplification.
-As a general rule the state officer residing closest to the event will be the one requested to attend.
-The State Deputy may alter rule 3 as circumstances dictate. - 4.
-Officers meetings may be conducted electronically to reduce travel and lodging costs.
-As circumstances dictate the State Deputy may call for a meeting to include others to participate in the electronic meeting.
+- 1. All state officers shall attend and have expenses reimbursed for travel, meals and lodging to the State Organizational Meeting, Mid-Year Meeting and State Convention. - 2.
+Mileage, meals and one night lodging will be reimbursed for the State Golf Tournament if a State Officer participates as a representative of the State Council. - 3.
+If a State Officer meeting is announced by the State Deputy, mileage, meals, and one night lodging will be reimbursed.
+(The State Deputy may alter rule 3 as circumstances dictate). - 4.
+State Officers are encouraged to attend all Regional meetings.
+Mileage, meals, and lodging will be reimbursed. - 5.
+The State Deputy will notify the State Officers of all in-person degree exemplifications.
+The State Officer residing closest to the event may be requested to attend.
+Mileage, meals, and lodging will be reimbursed.
+Overnight stays are not encouraged unless the council has specifically requested a State Officer and the travel distance is more than two hours away. - 6.
+Impromptu Officer's meetings should be conducted electronically to reduce travel and lodging costs.
+The State Deputy may call for the meeting to include others to participate.
+There will be no reimbursement for participation in this type of meeting. - 7.
+Reimbursement for meeting expenses will require receipts for the State Council records.

-Subj: Campaigns For State Office
+Subj: Campaigns for State Office

 In the past there have been questions as to the proper method of campaigning for State Office.
-The purpose of the document is to bring together the information on this topic for the guidance of future candidates for State Office.
+The purpose of this document is to bring together the information on this topic for the guidance of future candidates for State Office.